jjhesk/KickAssSlidingMenu/README.md

 BranchV1: [![Build Status](https://travis-ci.org/jjhesk/BringItBackAdvanceSlidingMenu.svg?branch=V1)][22]

 I am bringing it back from the good old project sliding menu in the Android Studio.
 It will be an alternative to the google promoted Drawer Layout.
+With tons of additional tools and precoded frameworks you can work on the things you want from the scatch.

 ##Features
 - [x] slide in and slide out options